 - Desserts & Pastries

-8 Steps to help transition to a vegan lifestyle
+8 Steps to help transition to a wholefood vegan lifestyle

 1. Do Your Research

-I believe educating yourself before transitioning is vital.
-I read articles, watched documentaries, found great recipes, and created a list of restaurants with vegan options before transitioning.
-This was great as it helped me gain more valuable reasons for becoming vegan.
-Recently, I took a vegan cooking class to learn more about vegan cooking and I loved it.
-I learned so many tips.
+I believe educating yourself before transitioning to a vegan diet is vital.
+I read articles, watched documentaries, found delicious recipes, and created a list of restaurants with vegan options before transitioning.
+It helped me gain more valuable insight.
+Recently, I took a vegan cooking class to learn more about plant-based cooking and I loved it.
+I learned so many helpful vegan cooking tips.
 Check online to see if there are any vegan cooking classes near you.

 2. Meal Plan

 When I first became vegan I did not meal plan and that made maintaining my new vegan diet very challenging at times.
 Therefore I say this with love…”No excuses here just do it.”
 Find recipes you like that are quick and easy to prepare and make them in your downtime.
 Create a grocery list of pantry staples, fresh produce, and frozen items to purchase.
 Don’t feel pressure to prepare a full week of recipes.
 Start by making a few snacks, breakfast (like my chocolate raspberry chia seed pudding), or a few easy dinner recipes.

 Save a list of your favorite recipes, check out Pinterest, and start experimenting.
 Meal planning can save you lots of time, money, and stress.
 Substitute your favorite animal-based products for vegan substitutes.
 I like Miyokos cheese or Beyond Beef.
 The point is to keep trying new products until you find the ones you enjoy.